District-scale surface temperatures generated from high-resolution longitudinal thermal infrared images: Data Records

 \section{Data Records}

-The thermal image data and the weather station data for the same periods are published in Zenodo with open access \cite{IRIS:thermal_image:2022}.
+The thermal image and weather station data for the same periods are published in Zenodo with open access \cite{IRIS:thermal_image:2022}.
 The thermal images dataset contains two locations: Kent Vale and S16.
-483915 thermal images were taken from Kent Vale between November 8, 2021, and March 8, 2022.
-882006 thermal images were taken from S16 between August 3, 2022, and December 14, 2022.
+A set of 483,915 thermal images were taken from Kent Vale between November 8, 2021, and March 8, 2022, while 882,006 thermal images were taken from S16 between August 3, 2022, and December 14, 2022.
 The images taken time are indicated in their file names.
 The data were converted and stored in JPEG format.
-The thermal images were stored in folders according to locations and views and listed in sequential order.
-The detailed hierarchy of the data folders is listed in the data/README file on GitHub (\url{https://github.com/buds-lab/project-iris-dataset}).
-An example of the data folder hierarchy: 2022-08-03/view\_1/smap-2022-08-03T13-48-18.19.jpeg.
+The thermal images were stored in folders according to locations and views and listed sequentially.
+The detailed hierarchy of the data folders is listed in the data/README file on GitHub (\url{https://github.com/buds-lab/project-iris-dataset}) and Figure \ref{fig:file_structure}.
 Missing values are intended, as the preprocessing process filters unsuitable images for analysis.
-The images taken at Kent Vale were classified by the CNN model into five different groups: CREATE (I), E1A (II), EA (III), SDE4 (IV), and Corrupted.
-The Corrupted group collected images that were not classified into any of the above four views, which means that these collected images were of low quality and unable to be distinguished; hence needed to be excluded.
+The CNN model classified the images taken at Kent Vale into five different groups: CREATE (I), E1A (II), EA (III), SDE4 (IV), and Corrupted.
+The Corrupted group collected images that were not classified into any of the above four views, which means that these collected images were of low quality and unable to be distinguished; hence, they needed to be excluded.
+The images taken at S16 were not entirely classified; while some were divided into three different viewpoints (view\_1, view\_2, and view\_3), some were not, requiring further classification.
 The summary of the provided dataset is shown in Table \ref{tab:summary_data}.
-The code structure demonstration is also available in Readme in the GitHub link: \url{https://github.com/buds-lab/project-iris-dataset}.
+In Zenodo, the Kent Vale dataset is stored in four independent zip files in sequential order, while the S16 dataset is stored in six independent zip files in sequential order.
+In each subcategory, the data is zipped in days.
+The code structure demonstration is also available in the Readme file in the GitHub repository.
+Examples of the data folder hierarchy include: 2022-08-03/view\_1/smap-2022-08-03T13-48-18.19.jpeg; 20220306/create/20220306000001.jpeg.
 The code demonstration contains three subcategories: data, notebook, and src.
-The data directory shows all the original data and converted/processed data; The notebook directory includes three notebooks contain three preprocess steps; and the src directory runnable preprocessing scripts.
-The weather station data is provided in excel format.
-It contains some missing values, therefore prior data preprocessing is needed.
+The data directory shows all the original and converted/processed data; The notebook directory includes three notebooks containing three preprocess steps; and the src directory runs preprocessing scripts.
+A more detailed description of the code file organization and explanation is available in the Code Availability section.
+The weather station data is in Excel format and stored in Zenodo as WS\_data.zip.
+It contains some missing values; therefore, prior data preprocessing is needed.